ProxioDev/ValioBungee/README.md

 # RedisBungee fork By Limework
 The original project of RedisBungee is no longer maintained, so we have forked the plugin.

+RedisBungee uses [Redis](https://redis.io) with Java client [Jedis](https://github.com/redis/jedis/) to Synchronize players data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) or [Velocity*](https://github.com/PaperMC/Velocity) proxies

+Velocity*: *version 3.1.2 or above is only supported, any version below that might work but might be unstable* [#40](https://github.com/ProxioDev/RedisBungee/pull/40)

-## compiability with original RedisBungee
+## compatibility with original RedisBungee
-This fork ensures compiability with old plugins, so it should work as drop replacement, but since Api has been split from the platform there some changes that have to be done, so your plugin might not work if:
+This fork ensures compatibility with old plugins, so it should work as drop replacement, but since Api has been split from the platform there some changes that have to be done, so your plugin might not work if:

 * your plugin has used Internal classes of RedisBungee like getting the `JedisPool` or something else.